nilathj/mosquitto-tls/README.md

 # Setup subdomains and letsencrypt certificates

 These instructions will allow you to turn your Raspberry PI into a home-assistant enabled secure hub.
 I have assumed that you have already installed home-assistant.
-You will create your own subdomains with letsencrypt TLS certificates to communicate with your Home Assistant server running on the Raspberry PI, and a Mosquitto MQTT broker and OwnTracks Android app running on your phone.
+You will create your own subdomains with letsencrypt TLS certificates to communicate with your Home Assistant server running on a Raspberry PI, with a Mosquitto MQTT broker and OwnTracks Android app running on your phone.

-Goto duckdns and register one subdomain for Home Assistant and another subdomain for Mosquitto broker and setup cronttabs to auto renew the subdomains and certificates.
+Goto duckdns and register **one subdomain** for Home Assistant and **another subdomain** for Mosquitto broker and setup cronttabs to auto renew the subdomains and certificates.
 Follow this to setup duckdns and to obtain letsencrypt certificates.

 https://home-assistant.io/blog/2015/12/13/setup-encryption-using-lets-encrypt/